Harvard Computers: Mary Anna Palmer Draper

+Mary Anna Palmer Draper (1839–1914) was an American astronomer who helped found the Mount Wilson Observatory.

-Mary Anna Draper was the widow of Dr. Henry Draper, an astronomer who died before completing his work on the chemical composition of stars.
+Draper was the widow of Dr. Henry Draper, an astronomer who died before completing his work on the chemical composition of stars.
 She was very involved in her husband's work and wanted to finish his classification of stars after he died.
 Mary Draper quickly realized the task facing her was far too daunting for one person.
 She had received correspondence from Mr. Pickering, a close friend of hers and her husband's.
 Pickering offered to help finish her husband's work, and encouraged her to publish his findings up to the time of his death.
+Draper agreed to give Pickering the plates her husband had been working on, but took them to Harvard University herself since the plates were very small.
+While at the university, Draper met the Harvard Observatory's current computers and was able to observe some of the observatory's current projects.
 After some deliberation and much consideration, Draper decided in 1886 to donate money and a telescope of her husband's to the Harvard Observatory in order to photograph the spectra of stars.
 She had decided this would be the best way to continue her husband's work and erect his legacy in astronomy.
 She was very insistent on funding the memorial project with her own inheritance, as it would carry on her husband's legacy.
 She was a dedicated follower of the observatory and a great friend of Pickering's.
-In 1900 she funded an expedition to see the total solar eclipse occurring that year.
+In 1900, she funded an expedition to see the total solar eclipse occurring that year.

 Williamina Fleming

+Williamina Fleming (1857–1911) was a Scottish immigrant astronomer who helped with the photographic classification of stellar spectra.

-Williamina Fleming had no prior relation to Harvard, as she was a Scottish immigrant working as Pickering's housemaid.
-Her first assignment was to improve an existing catalog of stellar spectra, which later lead to her appointment as head of the ‘’Henry Draper Catalogue’’ project.
+Fleming had no prior relation to Harvard, as she was a Scottish immigrant working as Pickering's housemaid.
+Her first assignment was to improve an existing catalog of stellar spectra, which later led to her appointment as head of the ‘’Henry Draper Catalogue’’ project.
 Fleming went on to help develop a classification of stars based on their hydrogen content, as well as play a major role in discovering the strange nature of white dwarf stars.
 Williamina continued her career in astronomy when she was appointed Harvard's Curator of Astronomical Photographs in 1899, also known as Curator of the Photographic Plates.
+At the age of 42, Fleming became the first woman at the observatory to hold a title of such nature.
 She remained the only woman curator until the 1950s.
 Her work also led to her becoming the first female American citizen to be elected to the Royal Astronomical Society in 1907.
+Throughout her career, Fleming was able to classify 10,000 spectra and found over 50 nebulae and over 300 stars.
+Fleming did not retire from working at the observatory, as she died at age 54 from pneumonia.